hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Although HEAD requests are allowed (and required by the HTTP specification), the HAPI specification does not define any additional or new aspects to the response of a HEAD request.
-Note that many server frameworks will respond to a HEAD request by making a GET request and then omitting the body in the response, since this is a simple way to guarantee that the meta-information int he HEAD request is the same as that in the GET request (as is required by the HTTP specification).
+Note that many server frameworks will respond to a HEAD request by making a GET request and then omitting the body in the response, since this is a simple way to guarantee that the meta-information in the HEAD request is the same as that in the GET request (as is required by the HTTP specification).
 As a result, HAPI server developers may want to modify this default behavior to prevent unnecessary processing for HEAD requests.